ZhangLab312/GHTNet/README.md

 # Example
 Due to file size limitation, we only uploaded CTCF data on middle frontal area 46 tissue (including 5 type of data: DNA sequence, DNA shape, histone modification, DNase, and conservation score) as an example.
 Users can build data as the format of the example.

+# Train GHTNet
+‘python train.py’ for linux or use pycharm to run the train.py file directly.
+Hyperparameters can be set in the python file.

 # Citation
 If you use GHTNet in your research, please cite the following paper: <br>